stolostron/rhacm-docs/release_notes/known_issues.md

 ## Managed cluster not clean after it is detached from the hub cluster
 <!--1.0.0:2757-->

 In some cases, a component operator crashes.
 When the component operator crashes, the self-destruct script does not remove all resources from target clusters.
-See the self-destruct script in the [`endpoint-operator` folder](https://github.com/open-cluster-management/endpoint-operator/blob/release-1.0.0/hack/self-destruct.sh).
 Complete the following steps to clean your target clusters:

-1. List the remaining Advanced Cluster Management for Kubernetes resources by running the following command:
+1. Delete the namesapce resources for Advanced Cluster Management for Kubernetes resources by running the following command:

    ```
    for api in $(kubectl api-resources -o name --namespaced=true); do echo "===$api==="; kubectl get $api -n multicluster-endpoint; done